overview/overview-convert-pst/README.md

 * This program's output is a _sequence_ of `.eml` files, and that _sequence_ is encoded as `multipart/form-data`, which is a MIME multipart message separated by `--DIFFERENT-RANDOM-BOUNDARY` boundaries.

+Outlook doesn't store messages as they were received, so this converter does both MIME encodings.
 The output may look something like:

 ```
 HTTP message